gvwilson/11-techbook/README.md

 your motivation and your editor's are the same, to make the book the best it can possibly be.

-## Tip 12: Don't be afraid to set it aside.
+Don't be afraid to set it aside.
 One of us (Wilson) wrote three quarters of an introduction to R for Python programmers that will probably never see the light of day.
 This is not unusual:
 many authors find that the more they write,